The Childhood Roots of Adult Friendships

 Demographic Variation in Social Support and Intimate Friend Across 22 Countries: A Cross-National Analysis

-Globally, 84% of people across 22 countries report having at least one special person with whom they can confide and share their feelings.
+Across 22 countries, 84% of people reported having an intimate friend with whom they could confide and share their feelings.

 Did you know that strong friendships can boost well-being as much as a five-fold increase in income?